March 28, 2022

 Tigermine was fairly busy, and I chatted with some day hikers as I crossed the parking lot to find Cricket chatting with some hikers heading SOBO.
 We all exchanged trail information and loaded up on water before heading our separate ways.
 I pulled in behind Cricket, and we chattered cheerfully as we headed down the trail.

-I slammed down on my knee, and the pain that seared through my leg left me speechless as I tried to catch my breath.
-Letting out a deep guttural groan, I slowly rolled over on my side and just lay there waiting to die.
+I slammed down on my knee, and the pain seared through my leg leaving me speechless as I tried to catch my breath.
+Letting out a deep guttural groan, I slowly rolled over and lay there waiting to die.
 In the distance, I could hear Cricket frantically asking if I was ok as she scrambled back to my side.
 She had been ahead of me, but not so far that she did not hear me go crashing to the trail.

 Slowly sitting up, I looked at the angry red wound on my leg and screamed @#$%^&**&^%$!
 Getting hurt on the trail was a pain in the ass, and I did not have a bandage large enough to cover the abrasion, so I slathered the wound in Neosporin and then taped my bandanna loosely over my knee so the cotton cloth would hopefully not stick too much as the blood dried.

 Worse case, I was close to Tigermine Trailhead and could get a ride, I thought.
 Cricket stood near me as I slowly stood and tentatively put weight on my leg.
 My knee hurt like a bitch, but I could tell nothing was broken internally.
-I thought as I led the way slowly down the trail, I would have to try and deal with a bad abrasion and ensure the raw flesh did not get infected.
+As I led the way slowly down the trail, I thought I would have to deal with a bad abrasion and ensure the raw flesh did not get infected.

 We moved slowly for the rest of the afternoon, and at one break, I rolled over and napped briefly.
 I’m not a napper, but my body was probably coming down from its adrenaline, destroyed knee rush.
 Cricket made sure she snapped a picture of me on the ground looking pathetic.